Rudiger will not be sanctioned by UEFA

 – Actu Foot (@ActuFoot_) June 15, 2021

-Pogba, who at the time complained to the referee claiming that his back had bothered him, denied that this bite attempt was with bad intentions on the part of the German: “I’m not someone who goes yelling to claim a card.
-I think he bit me a bit, it was kind of friendly, we know each other very well”, he claimed.
+Pogba, who at the time complained to the referee claiming that his back had bothered him, denied that the attempt to bite was with bad intentions on the part of the German: “I’m not someone who goes yelling to claim a card.
+I think he bit me a little, it was kind of friendly, we know each other very well”, he claimed.
 According to reports from l’Equipe, UEFA will not sanction Rüdiger for the incident against the French national team.